 The Town of Frisco adheres to the Uniform Election Code of 1992 when conducting its municipal elections.
-A special municipal mail-ballot election to decide one ballot issue will be held Tuesday, April 3, 2012.
+A regular municipal mail-ballot election to elect a mayor and three council members will be held Tuesday, April 5, 2016.

 What is the deadline to become a voter for this election?